SeaBoiii/seaboiii.github.io/novel/echoes-of-us/Chapter28.md

 ---
+layout: chapter
+novel: echoes-of-us
+order: 28
-title: Chapter 28 - The Weight of Different Paces
+Title: Chapter 28 - The Weight of Different Paces
-layout: default
 ---

 ## Chapter 28: The Weight of Different Paces